Sandy Bay Road: History

 Sandy Bay Road was first established as a colonial track in the early 19th century, initially serving as a vital connection between Hobart and the southern settlements.
 Early maps and artworks depict a rugged path tracing the river’s western edge, which was widened over the decades to accommodate increased traffic as Hobart expanded.
 By the early 20th century, the road was surfaced with bitumen.

 In the late 19th and early 20th centuries, Sandy Bay Road was a key route for Hobart’s public transport network.
 Trams initially operated along the road, connecting Hobart to Lower Sandy Bay.
-The tram lines were later replaced by trolley buses, which continued to serve the road until the mid-20th century.
+The tram lines were later replaced by trolleybuses, which continued to serve the road until the mid-20th century.
 This public transit history is commemorated by several historic photographs and local heritage markers along the route.